 Whether your dream home is a Georgian townhouse or a brand new loft apartment, buying a home is one of the biggest financial investments you’re likely to make.

-We’ve worked with a group of surveyors to create this handy checklist on what to look for when you’re looking at a new property – inside and out.
+We’ve worked with a group of surveyors to create this handy checklist on some things to look for when you’re looking at a new property — inside and out.

 Checklist for Outside the Property

 Introduced from Japan in the 19th century, this invasive weed can spread uncontrollably and damage garden walls, pathways and — given the right circumstances — affect the structure of your home.

-Look out for signs of knotweed on any neighbouring land, as well as on the grounds of the property.
+Look out for signs of knotweed on any neighbouring land, and on the grounds of the property.
 Early signs of growth can be seen in mid-March, but new shoots have been identified as late as November.